- Meet Purina

 Teaching A Child

 Lastly, adopting a pet can provide valuable lessons in kindness and compassion for a young child.
 Growing pets need love, support and assistance.
 Involving a child in this process can help to teach them the importance of caring, of being loving and gentle and an understanding of the level of care required to raise a living thing.
+Many studies have shown that children who grow up with pets have increased empathy and compassion toward others.

 These are just a few of the ways in which adopting a shelter pet can be a rewarding and fulfilling experience.
 To learn more about the adoption process and how you can find a new furry companion of your own, visit the SPCA website here.